Terror Unleashed

 Show Trial: 18 Years in Prison for Practicing Falun Gong

-Zhiwen Wang (at microphone on the left) stands trial with three other Falun Dafa practitioners.
-This show trial was meant to influence other practitioners, helping convince them to give up the spiritual discipline. (via Wang family)
+Zhiwen Wang (at microphone on the left) stood trial with three other Falun Dafa practitioners.
+This show trial was meant to influence other practitioners, helping convince them to give up the spiritual discipline (via Wang family).

 Human Rights Watch condemned the harsh sentences.
 “These Falun Gong members should never have been arrested, much less given heavy sentences.”